 The second hour of Orientation will be conducted by the Class President of the academic year class and consists of unscripted curriculum presentations by currently-enrolled students from both years of the curriculum.
 Individual students will describe the content and presentation of each course or rotation in the two-year curriculum from the perspective of the students.
 The Class President will also comment on student life and social activities.
 PA faculty will attend this session in order to answer questions or provide additional information.

 Following the curriculum presentations, applicants will be taken on a virtual tour of the Health Science Center.
 Following the tour, applicants and their guests will attend a dinner at one of the local restaurants in order to meet and talk with current students and to ask any questions they may have.
-No faculty member is permitted to attend this dinner since its purpose is to provide a relaxed, informal environment where applicants will feel free to raise any questions or concerns they may have without feeling stressed by the presence of a potential interviewer or member of the Admissions Committee.
+Faculty members do not attend this dinner since its purpose is to provide a relaxed, informal environment where applicants will feel free to raise any questions or concerns they may have without feeling stressed by the presence of a potential interviewer or member of the Admissions Committee.

 On the morning of the second day, applicants who have expressed an interest in attending a PA class will be escorted to and from an early morning class by one of the PA faculty or staff.
 This is an optional part of the admissions process and in no way affects the selection decisions of the Admissions Committee.